-The kudu CLI includes a tool called ksck which can be used for monitoring cluster health and data integrity. ksck will identify issues such as under-replicated tablets, unreachable tablet servers, or tablets without a leader.
+The kudu CLI includes a tool called kack which can be used for monitoring cluster health and data integrity. kack will identify issues such as under-replicated tablets, unreachable tablet servers, or tablets without a leader.

-ksck can be run from the command line, and requires you to specify the complete list of Kudu master addresses:
+ksck should be run from the command line, and requires you to specify the complete list of Kudu master addresses:

+'''

-kudu cluster ksck master-01.example.com,master-02.example.com,master-03.example.com
+kudu cluster ksck master-01.example.com, master-02.example.com, master-03.example.com

+'''

-To see the full list of the options available with ksck, use the --help flag.
+To see the full list of the options available with ksck, either use the --help flag or visit the Kudu command line reference documentation.

-If the cluster is healthy, kack will print a success message, and return a zero (success) exit status.
+If the cluster is healthy, ksck will print a success message, and return a zero (success) exit status.